Chart Color Schemes

 Wandong features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.0% of all households, including 43.9% couples with children, 30.6% couples without children, and 8.3% single parent families.
-Non-family households comprise the remaining 17.0%, with lone person households at 14.0% and group households making up 2.5% of the total.
-The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.9.
+Family households comprise 83.0% of all households, including 43.9% couples with children, 30.6% couples without children, and 8.3% single parent families.
+Non-family households account for the remaining 17.0%, with lone person households at 14.0% and group households comprising 2.5%.
+The median household size is 3.0 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households